FirelyTeam/spark/docs/MigrateFromv1Tov2.md

 ### IIndexStore and MongoIndexStore changes
 IIndexStore.Save(), IIndexStore.Delete() and IIndexStore.Clean() has been removed, use IIndexStore.SaveAsync(),
 IIndexStore.DeleteAsync() and IIndexStore.CleanAsync() instead.
 The same applies to the implementation MongoIndexStore.

+### IHistoryService and HistoryService changes
+IHistoryService.History() has been removed, use IHistoryService.HistoryAsync() instead.
+The same applies to the implementation HistoryService.